Your Ultimate Guide to The Best Bathhouses in Sydney

 Gillian Adams

 This spa is an all-round pamper palace.
-Aside from the bathhouse where you can enjoy an aquamedic pool and steam package, the salon menu includes a full suite of spa packages and beauty treatment including a hair salon to wash out all the essential oils from your session.
+Aside from the bathhouse where you can enjoy an aquamedic pool and steam package, the salon menu includes a full suite of spa packages and beauty treatments, including a hair salon to wash out all the essential oils from your session.

 The space is ultra luxe too, filled with opulent furnishing throughout each relaxation area, dimly lit treatment rooms for ultimate relaxation and even an expansive garden to bask in the sunshine post-session.